SheriffZain/Certificate-of-Deposit-Calculator/README.md

 # Certificate-of-Deposit-Calculator

+The certificate of deposit calculator allows the user to
 involves two possible outcomes.
 If the logical expression is True, a set of one or more statements is executed; if it is False, a different set of one or more statements is executed.
 To choose between two outcomes, Python provides the else keyword.
 The syntax and pattern of these statements is as follows:

 For Example